thoughtbot/paperclip_demo/README.md

 ### Reference Application

-Demo Ruby on Rails application allows users to manage a list of “friends” using a basic Rails scaffold.
+Application allows users to manage a list of “friends” using a basic Rails scaffold.
 Each friend will have a Name and Avatar.
 Paperclip will provide the image upload and resizing functionality.
-The app will demonstrate how to create different sized thumbnails, display resized images on different screens, and gracefully degrade to display “missing_avatar.png” for friends without an avatar.
+The app will demonstrate how to create different sized thumbnails, display resized images on different screens, and gracefully degrade to display missing avatars “missing.png” for friends without an avatar.

 ### Install Codebase